prof-nussbaum/Chefs-Buddy/README.md

 # Chefs-Buddy
 Agentic AI Assistant for the Modern Chef

+Version 16 (Culv16.py) picks a popular recipe from the selected geographical region (goes through the 50 states of the USA).
+After that, it generates the recipe, as well as the costing of the top ingredients (by price).
+The LLM then generates a description of an elegant presentation, including plating instructions and other food items that are often served alongside this dish.
+Finally, a Diffusion model creates an image of the recipe from the LLM generated description.
+This repeats forever until stopped - thereby creating a vibrant slideshow of food photos, including state, recipe name, and ingredient costs.

+Background

 We had a great time at out "Chef's Buddy" AI seminar at the Richmond, VA campus of ECPI University back in February of 2025.
 At the seminar, non-engineers (Culinary Students) saw how a first version of the "Chef's Buddy" AI Agent works.
 The culinary students also got a chance to play around with popular free online LLM's.